 I loved that Mimi’s recipe has a secret ingredient, what I am calling a cinnamon water reduction.
 I made this reduction the day ahead, so it had plenty of time to cool before adding it to the dough.

-Koulourakia Dough
+Step 2 – Make Koulourakia Dough

 This dough is soft, pliable and a tiny bit sticky, like a traditional sugar cookie dough or similar to my Frosted Sugar Cookie Bar dough.

-- Whisk together in a large separate bowl, cake flour, all-purpose flour and baking powder.
+Whisk together in a large separate bowl, cake flour, all-purpose flour and baking powder.

-- With the mixer on low, add eggs to the butter mixture, then add the flour mixture alternating with a little of the cooled cinnamon water until it comes together and forms a soft, smooth dough.
+With the mixer on low, add eggs to the butter mixture, then add the flour mixture alternating with a little of the cooled cinnamon water until it comes together and forms a soft, smooth dough.

-- Using your hands or a 1 ½ tablespoon cookie scoop (makes the cookies come out pretty evenly) scoop a generous heaping portion of dough (about 1.5 oz or 45 grams) and place on parchment lined cookie sheet.
+Using your hands or a 1 ½ tablespoon cookie scoop (makes the cookies come out pretty evenly) scoop a generous heaping portion of dough (about 1.5 oz or 45 grams) and place on parchment lined cookie sheet.
 Roll into ball and then into about 7″ long ropes, form a “U” shape, then cross one side over the other and twist twice.
 Place twists onto parchment lined baking sheet, one inch a part.

-- Bake at 375F for 17-18 minutes for high altitude and about 20 minutes for sea level until golden brown on edges and bottom.
+Bake at 375°F (190° C) for 17-18 minutes for high altitude and about 20 minutes for sea level until golden brown on edges and bottom.
 Allow to cool completely on baking sheets.
-Store in airtight container on the counter up to 7 days or up to 3 months in the freezer.

 Make Ahead and Freezing Tips